Education Bureau: Universities

 In July 2022, the University of Hong Kong began requiring students to take a course on the national security law in order to graduate.
 Students must watch 10 hours of videos and pass an online test in order to complete the mandatory security class.

 Other universities, including Chinese University of Hong Kong, Hong Kong University of Science and Technology, and the Hong Kong Polytechnic University also began offering courses on national security.
 The course is listed as a graduation requirement.

 Education Bureau chief Christine Choi also said that university student unions were "instigating the anti-China sentiment and hatred toward the Chinese people" during the 2019 Hong Kong protests.

 In December 2022, the Education Bureau said that all universities must require students to take courses on national education, stating "Education on the [Chinese] constitution, the Basic Law and the national security law should also form an important part of the university curriculum, with a view to nurturing students into law-abiding and responsible citizens."

 Study tour

 In March 2021, the Education Bureau revealed that new teachers in Hong Kong would have to travel to mainland China to undergo mandatory training.

 In July 2022, the Education Bureau asked secondary schools to create plans for taking students on mainland China study tours.

 Liberal studies

 In April 2021, a survey by PORI found that more than 60% of Hong Kongers opposed changes to the Liberal Studies course, changes implemented by the Education Bureau after the course came under attack from pro-Beijing figures who claimed the course was used to encourage students to take part in the 2019-20 Hong Kong protests.

 In January 2023, trips to mainland China became mandatory for 50,000 Secondary Five students as part of the Liberal Studies course.

+The course was renamed as "Citizenship and Social Development", and Hong Kong Free Press reported that teachers had become fearful of critical thinking and discussion.